Costa Rica Car Rental: All Your Questions Answered

 Can I pick my car up in one location and return it in another?

 Yes, you can return your car to a different Adobe office.
 Just keep in mind that there is usually an extra fee for this.
-The reason for this is that Adobe will then need to drive the vehicle back to its original location.
+You will see it listed on your reservation.

 Deposit

-Personally, I strongly suggest a credit card because it is just a hold and will immediately be credited back to you when you return your car without issues.
+With a credit card, it is just a hold and will immediately be credited back to you when you return your car without issues.

 Are there any car rentals that require no deposit?